BitCANN/bitcann-contracts/README.md

 The DomainFactory burns the auctionNFT and issues 3 new NFTs [DomainNFTs](#domainnfts).
 It verifies that the actionNFT input is at least `minWaitTime` old.
 It also attaches the tokenAmount from auctionNFT to the authorized contract's thread.

 Constructor:
-- `domainContractBytecode`: The partial bytecode of the domain contract that has an Owner.
+- `domainContractBytecode`: The partial bytecode of the domain contract.
-- `minWaitTime`: The minimum wait time in blocks to consider an auction ended.
+- `minWaitTime`: The minimum wait time after which the domain can be claimed by the bidder.
 - `maxPlatformFeePercentage`: The maximum fee percentage that can be charged by the platform.

 Transaction Structure: